YAFAI-Hub/core/README.md

 ### Core Philosophy

-- **Explicit Over Implicit**
-  - Configuration should be clear, verbose, and predictable — no magic.
+- **Explicit Over Implicit** : Configuration should be clear, verbose, and predictable — no magic.

-- **Opinionated Flow, Extensible Logic**
-  - The orchestration flow is fixed.
-  - What happens inside each step is fully customizable.
+- **Opinionated Flow, Extensible Logic** : The orchestration flow is fixed.What happens inside each step is fully customizable.

-- **Config-Driven Architecture**
-  - Agents are defined and connected using declarative YAML.
-  - One binary, endless flexibility.
+- **Config-Driven Architecture**: Agents are defined and connected using declarative YAML.
+One binary, endless flexibility.

-- **Composable and Modular**
-  - Users can inject, replace, or extend agents and flow steps without breaking the system.
+- **Composable and Modular**: Users can inject, replace, or extend agents and flow steps without breaking the system.

-- **Transparent by Default**
-  - Built-in tracing ensures every agent's behavior is observable and debuggable.
+- **Transparent by Default**: Built-in tracing ensures every agent's behavior is observable and debuggable.

-- **Framework and Ecosystem Friendly**
-  - Supports both core framework contributions and external modules/configs.
+- **Framework and Ecosystem Friendly**: Supports both core framework contributions and external modules/configs.
-  - Yafai is a platform, not just a tool.

-- **Minimal Runtime, Maximum Control**
-  - Fast and lightweight.
-  - Designed for power users who need full control.
+- **Minimal Runtime, Maximum Control**: Fast and lightweight.Designed for power users who need full control.

 ---